MIDS-scaling-up/v2/README.md

  7. USB Webcam

 ### Homeworks:
 A homework is due before each class.
 There are two types of homeworks: graded and credit only.
-Here is the link to [class 1](week01) - be sure to complete the setup of your Jetson as described in [homework 1](week01/hw)
+Here is the link to [class 1](week01) - be sure to complete the setup of your Xavier as described in [homework 1](week01/hw)

 ### SSH Reminder:
 Ensure that any VSI/VM create prohibts login with password prohibited.